Optimal regularity for Lagrangian mean curvature type equations: Introduction

-Optimal regularity was previously obtained for the dual form of \eqref{s1} under the strict convexity condition.
+Optimal regularity was previously obtained for the ``dual" form of \eqref{s1} under the strict convexity condition.
 The Monge-Amp\`ere equation \eqal{ \ln\det D^2u=\sum_{i=1}^n\ln\la_i=c, } is the potential equation for special Lagrangian submanifolds in $(\mathbb {C}^n, dx\,dy)$, as introduced by Hitchin \cite{Hi}; see also Mealy \cite{Me} for an equivalent form.
+Formally, this metric can be brought to the special Lagrangian one $dx^2+dy^2$ after a suitable complex rotation.
 In dimension $n=2$, Alexandrov \cite{AL} and Heinz \cite{H} established strict convexity of solutions to Monge-Amp\`ere type equations, then regularity for generalized solutions.
-However, in higher dimensions, the $C^{1,1-2/n}$ and $W^{2,p}$ for $p<\frac{n(n-1)}{2}$ singular solution of Pogorelov \cite{P2} shows that strict convexity is necessary for regularity, since its graph contains a line.
-Pogorelov's interior estimate \cite{P2} indicated that strict convexity is sufficient for regularity, and Urbas showed that solutions in $C^{1,\al}$ or $W^{2,p}$ for $\al>1-\frac{2}{n}$ or $p>\frac{n(n-1)}{2}$ are strictly convex, then interior regular.
+However, in higher dimensions, the $C^{1,1-2/n}$ and $W^{2,p}$ for $p<\frac{n(n-1)}{2}$ singular solution of Pogorelov \cite{P2} shows that the strict convexity condition is optimal for regularity, since its graph contains a line.
+Pogorelov's interior estimate \cite{P2} indicated that strict convexity is sufficient for regularity, and Urbas \cite{U} showed that solutions in $C^{1,\al}$ or $W^{2,p}$ for $\al>1-\frac{2}{n}$ or $p>\frac{n(n-1)}{2}$ are strictly convex, then interior regular.
 The $W^{2,n(n-1)/2}$ case is due to Collins-Mooney \cite{CM}.
-By Caffarelli \cite{Caf}, regularity holds even for positive H\"older right hand side $\det D^2u\in C^\al$, provided $u=0$ on the (convex) boundary.
+By Caffarelli \cite{Caf}, regularity holds even for positive H\"older right-hand side $\det D^2u\in C^\al$, provided $u=0$ on the (convex) boundary.